SloCompTech/docker-openvpn/root/defaults/example/README.md

         Readme.md # Info about example, what to configure
 ```

+### Hooks

+- start hook file with

+    ``` bash
+    #!/usr/bin/with-contenv bash

+    source /app/lib/settings
+    source /app/lib/utils
+    ```

+- if hooks call any **firewall** related commands add after above code and before any commands

+    ``` bash
+    # Check if firewall rules are disabled
+    useFW
+    if [ $? -eq 0 ]; then
+        # Don't use fw rules
+        exit 0
+    fi
+    ```

+- also check the examples how persistent interface is handled, so you don't create iptables mess (running init, up script once, never call down, finish)

 ### Notes

 - **DO NOT** use `dev` attribute, because it is set to static interface `tun0`.